Bowery Bugs: Production notes

 The short stars Bugs Bunny (voiced by Mel Blanc, who also voices the other men in the pool hall) and Steve Brody (voiced here by Billy Bletcher), who was based on the real-life Brooklyn bookmaker Steve Brodie who claimed to have jumped off the Brooklyn Bridge.

 This is the first and only Bugs Bunny cartoons directed by Arthur Davis (not counting Bugs' cameo in The Goofy Gophers).

 Although Bill Scott (of Bullwinkle J. Moose fame) is credited as a co-writer, he told Keith Scott in the book The Moose That Roared that he had no recollection of working on this film.
 By all indications, Lloyd Turner alone was responsible for the film's story, with Scott having been moved to a brief, unsuccessful spell as Friz Freleng's story artist, though the reason why Scott was still credited on this short is not known.

 Home media

-Bowery Bugs is available on Looney Tunes Golden Collection: Volume 3.
+Bowery Bugs is available on Looney Tunes Golden Collection: Volume 3 and on Looney Tunes Collector's Vault: Volume 2.